Stability of local tip pool sizes: Notations and setting

-The different tip pool sizes can be defined for all positive real times and can be seen as continuous time stochastic processes.
-Due to the delay, the local and common tip pool sizes may even change at times different to the ones given by the point process.
-However, since nodes do issue blocks only at times $t_1,t_2,\ldots$ we only observe the processes at these times.
+The pre- and post-issuance tip pool sizes can be defined for all positive real times and can be seen as continuous-time stochastic processes.
+Due to the delay, the local and common tip pool sizes may even change at times different from the ones given by the point process.
+However, since nodes issue blocks only at times $t_1,t_2,\ldots$ we observe these processes at those epochs.

-Since we assume $\delta_i(i) =0$ we have that $X_n^{(c)}\leq X_n^{(o)}$.
-To see this, note that the observer has zero delays and perceives the blocks right after their creation.
-Hence, once a node takes tips out of its local tip pool, these are immediately deleted from the observer tip pool and the newly issued block is added to the observer tip pool.
+Since the observer has zero delays and perceives the blocks right after their creation, it always sees at least as many referenced blocks as any individual node.
+Hence, when a node issues a block, the tips it references from its pre-issuance local tip pool are immediately deleted from the observer tip pool and the newly issued block is added to the observer tip pool.
 The newly referenced blocks are also removed, immediately, from the common tip pool, but the new block is added to the common tip pool only after all nodes receive it.
+If a block had been referenced by some earlier block, then at least the issuer of that earlier block would see the reference immediately, so the block could not belong to every local tip pool.
+Hence every common tip is an observer tip, and consequently $X_n^{(c)}\leq X_n^{(o)}$ for all $n$.

-A crucial observation is that we also have a lower estimate conditioned on the number of blocks recently issued $L_n:= \lvert\blocks_{t_n-\Delta, t_n}\rvert$. $L_n$ can also be interpreted as the number of all possible non-visible blocks.
-This definition of $L_n$ also implies that the selected tips at time step $n$ by each node will only depend on the tips at $n-L_n$ known by the observer and the new blocks issued between $n-L_n$ and $n$.
+A crucial observation is that we also have a lower estimate conditioned on the number of blocks recently issued.
+For $n\ge 1$ let

+Then $L_n$ denotes the number of blocks issued in the time interval $(t_n-\Delta,t_n]$.
+It can also be interpreted as the number of all possibly non-visible blocks at time $t_n$.
+This definition of $L_n$ also implies that the references chosen at epoch $t_n$ can only depend on the observer tips already present at time $t_{n-L_n}$ together with the new blocks issued between $t_{n-L_n}$ and $t_n$.